Cooperative Program in Engineering (3-2 Engineering)

 Occasionally, a student wishes to apply for admission to the engineering school after graduation from Fordham.
 Such students will be treated as graduate students and will most likely be excluded from any financial aid considerations at the engineering school.

-During the FCRH New Student Orientation, a special session is held regarding the 3-2 cooperative program in engineering.
-All Rose Hill students interested in the program are expected to attend this session.
+During the FCRH and FCLC New Student Orientations, a special session is held regarding the 3-2 cooperative program in engineering.
+All students interested in the program are expected to attend the session at their college.

 For more information

 The Columbia University website for this program is: www.seas.columbia.edu.

 The Case Western Reserve website for this program is: engineering.case.edu/desp/dualdegree.

 - At least 27 credits in the humanities.